-Brill-Cass has been recognized as a New England Super Lawyer, a list published annually by Boston Magazine and Thompson-Reuters of lawyers viewed by their peers as being in the top 5% of the profession, and named one of the Top Women Attorneys in Massachusetts, in 2013 and 2016.
-She has authored and been interviewed as an authority for articles on conflict management, employment, negotiation and mediation issues in publications ranging from the ABA Journal, the Family Mediation Quarterly, and the BBC Capital, and is a contributing author to the books, Mediation: A Practice Guide for Mediators, Lawyers, and Other Professionals (MCLE, Nov.
-2013) and Pretrial Litigation Primer: Alternative Dispute Resolution (MCLE, 2009, 2011).
+Israela has been recognized as a New England Super Lawyer, a list published annually by Boston Magazine and Thompson-Reuters of lawyers viewed by their peers as being in the top 5% of the profession, and she was named one of the Top Women Attorneys in Massachusetts in 2013 and 2016.
+She has been interviewed as an authority for articles on conflict management, employment and work-related issues, mediation and negotiation in publications ranging from the American Bar Association Journal, the Family Mediation Quarterly and the BBC Capital.

 About